 JEE Main Qualifying Marks 2026 is the Minimum marks in JEE Mains to qualify for JEE Advanced.
-Scoring above the qualifying cutoff means the candidates have qualified JEE Main and can sit for JEE Advanced.
-The qualifying marks are announced by NTA along with the JEE Main 2026 Results.
-The results are announced in the form of a percentile.
-JEE Main Qualifying Marks are the expected qualifying percentiles needed to appear in JEE Advanced and be considered qualified in JEE Main 2026.
+If the candidates scores above the JEE Main Qualifying cutoff, they will be allowed to appear for JEE Advanced.
+The qualifying cutoff will be released by NTA along with the session 2 exam results.
 Only the candidates who get the Minimum percentile in JEE Mains can appear for JEE Advanced.

 JEE Mains Qualifying Marks 2026: The qualifying score is the Minimum marks in JEE Mains to qualify for JEE Advanced.
 The NTA releases the Minimum percentile in JEE Mains to qualify for JEE Advanced for different categories of students after the JEE Main Results.
 Candidates must score above the JEE Mains Qualifying Marks to get a chance to appear for JEE Advanced.
 Only 2,50,000 candidates who appear for JEE Mains will qualify for JEE Advanced.